whoisarjen/recruitment-task/README.md

-The goal of the project is to create
+The goal of the project is to create part of smart home web's interface.
+I need to get list of smart devices from DB, show it and then listen for commming changes from socket.

 ## How does it work?

 asd

-## What I would do in real product?
+## What would I do extra in real product?

 asd